debian-tex/texlive-nonbin/texlive-base/debian/README.tlmgr-on-Debian.md

   for details

 We strongly recommend **not** to user the TeX Live Manager user mode on Debian.
-If you are using it despite the warnings, be prepared to fix your own TeX system,
+If you are using it despite the warnings, be prepared to fix your own TeX system.

 If you want the full power of TeX Live Manager, we recommend installing TeX Live from upstream https://tug.org/texlive/quickinstall.html